 On 13 June 2019, the Transaction was concluded, following the receipt of the relevant regulatory approvals.
-As at 30 June 2019, the estimated consideration of the Transaction amounted to \notin 81 million consisting of the upfront cash consideration of \notin 55 million, a deferred consideration of \notin 20 million, to be paid to the seller within a four year period and an additional estimated amount of \notin 6 million, based on the unaudited benchmark Net Asset Value of PBB as per the provisions of the relevant shares Sale and Purchase Agreement (SPA), to be finally determined upon conclusion of the relevant audits, as described therein.
+The estimated consideration of the Transaction amounted to € 81 million consisting of the upfront cash consideration of € 55 million, a deferred consideration of € 20 million, to be paid to the seller within a four year period and an additional estimated amount of € 6 million, based on the unaudited benchmark Net Asset Value of PBB as per the provisions of the relevant shares Sale and Purchase Agreement (SPA), to be finally determined upon conclusion of the relevant audits, as described therein.